gwappa/H264-Splitter/README.md

 ## Running

-Run `videosplitter --help` to see what arguments can be used.
+Run `splitvideo --help` to see what arguments can be used.

 ## License